 Do you ever feel overwhelmed after the school day is over and can’t find a way to shut off your brain?
-Focussing on homework might be last thing you want to do at that point.
-How can you overcome the resistance and get it done either way?
+Focusing on homework might be the last thing you want to do.
+So how can you overcome the resistance and get it done either way?

-The right study habits and concentration techniques will most definitely help you out — and that’s exactly what we are going to explore in this article.
+The right study habits and concentration techniques can help you build towards a better future — and that’s exactly what we are going to explore in this article.

-Countless factors are constantly fighting for our attention: social media, other people, things we could potentially be doing at any moment, our doubts, our overthinking, our anxious thoughts and expectations, the temptations around us (such as buying something shiny or eating junk food)… And all of this makes us feel as though we lose control over our mind.
+Countless factors constantly fight for our attention: social media, people, our doubts, overthinking, anxious thoughts and external expectations.
+All of this makes us feel as though we have little control over our mind.

-If you’re wondering how to focus on homework and get better grades, then focus is something you need to get back at all cost.
+If you’re wondering how to focus on homework and get better grades, your sense of purpose is something you need to get back at all costs.

 Every student needs this skill.

-What are the things in your daily life (and in your head, for that matter) that take your mind away from your studies (or any other task in front of you)?
+What are the things in your daily life that take your mind away from your studies?

-Clearly identifying these helps you understand both the problem and what causes it.
-Understanding these leads us to finding the right solution to overcoming them.
+Clearly identifying these distractions ca help you understand both the problem and what causes it.

 And then comes the information overload, the fear of missing out, and the all-too-common signs of addictive behavior.
 Technology is affecting your mind more than ever, and it’s taking your focus away.

-Routines help us be productive without exerting too much effort.
-When having homework to do, a study routine can be the reason we actually sit down, set enough time aside, concentrate, and stay focused until we complete the project.
+Routines help us be productive without exerting as much effort.
+When you have homework to do, a study routine can be the reason we actually sit down, set enough time aside, concentrate, and stay focused until we complete the project.

-This process doesn’t need to be complicated: just tell yourself that you will sit at your desk at home once you’re back from school (after a small meal and some rest, of course).
+This process doesn’t need to be complicated: just tell yourself that you will sit at your desk at home once you’re back from school.
 Put your phone on silent, make an outline of the work that needs to get done, and simply begin with what’s most important.

 You need a special place for studying.
 Don’t think you can just study anywhere, that’s not how our brain works.
 Lying in bed with your notebook is a distraction, as is being in the living room with your laptop while others are doing their activities.

 You need an isolated place when you decide to focus on your homework.
-Make it feel comfortable, such as adding plants, organizing everything on your desk, decluttering (and keeping it clean), letting more light in, perhaps hang up some motivational posters/daily affirmations, etc.
+Make it feel comfortable, keep it organized, keep in clean, and consider putting up some motivational posters/daily affirmations.

 Wanna know how to focus on homework?

-So, prioritize.
-Keep lists and put the most important items on the top.
+Prioritize your work.
+Keep lists and place the most important items on top.
 Then work on the items that you should get done first.

-Decide on fixed hours for studying and tell them you won’t be available during that time of the day.
+Decide on fixed hours for studying and tell your friends and family members that you won’t be available during that time of the day.

 There are many tracks out there designed to help your mind focus.
-Whether you use binaural beats or just instrumental music, they can really help to tune your brain into a productive frequency.
+Whether you use binaural beats or just instrumental music, the right sounds can really help to tune your brain into a productive frequency.

 This meditation music from OmHarmonics is also great to listen to; it puts your mind in a clear, concise, and ready-to-take-on-the-world mode:

-You might not know this, but frequent breaks actually increase your productivity and focus.
-By understanding the science of homework, you’ll see that after each study session, the brain needs to be engaged with something different — you need to keep active another part of it, before going back to your studies, so that you can reach top performance.
+Frequent breaks actually increase your productivity and focus.
+By understanding the science of homework, you’ll see that after each study session, the brain needs to be engaged with something different — you need to activate other parts of your brain before going back to your studies so that you can reach top performance.